adammarszalek22/pl-website/README.md

 For now the HTML and CSS files are a simple design as I'm focusing on functionality first.

+# TODOS - done

+- Setup the main structure of the webserver - done
+- Decide where and how to store access token (server or localStorage) - done (storing it with sessionId on the server)
+- Create and test login and registration functionality as well as page routing once login is successful - done

 # TODOS

-- Setup the main structure of the webserver
-- Decide where and how to store access token (server or localStorage) - delete the app-state file as its useless
-- Create and test login and registration functionality as well as page routing once login is successful
 - Add documentation to each api call function that communicates with the python pl server (params and what it returns)

-...

-- Boost my HTML and CSS skills
-- Make the website pretty and user friendly
+- Currently the UI for login and registration was copied from another source, will implement at the very end to match the UI of the whole website